 Summary of the problems with math

 Numeracy issues can occur due to a range of difficulties, the most severe being the inability to read or understand numbers.
-It should be noted that different users may find maths easer to understand then long text.
+It should be noted that different users may find math easer to understand than long text.

 Summary of solutions for math